pi-geosolutions/docker-ssh-ldappam/README.md

 low uid

 ## Content
-Images suffixed by -withGDAL provides additional tools:
+Images created using the withgdal branch provide additional tools:
  * python 3 virtual env & pip support so you can manage a python3 environment
  * gdal-bin
  * postgresql client